Coronary circulation: Coronary arteries

 Coronary arteries supply blood to the myocardium and other components of the heart.
 Two coronary arteries originate from the left side of the heart at the beginning (root) left ventricle.
 There are three aortic sinuses (dilations) in the wall of the aorta just superior to the aortic semilunar valve.
 Two of these, the left posterior aortic sinus and anterior aortic sinus, give rise to the left and right coronary arteries, respectively.
 The third sinus, the right posterior aortic sinus, typically does not give rise to a vessel.
 Coronary vessel branches that remain on the surface of the heart and follow the sulci of the heart are called epicardial coronary arteries.

 The left coronary artery distributes blood to the left side of the heart, the left atrium and ventricle, and the interventricular septum.
 The circumflex artery arises from the left coronary artery and follows the coronary sulcus to the left.
 Eventually, it will fuse with the small branches of the right coronary artery.
-The larger anterior interventricular artery, also known as the left anterior descending artery (LAD), is the second major branch arising from the left coronary artery.
+The larger left anterior descending artery (LAD), is the second major branch arising from the left coronary artery.
 It follows the anterior interventricular sulcus around the pulmonary trunk.
 Along the way it gives rise to numerous smaller branches that interconnect with the branches of the posterior interventricular artery, forming anastomoses.
 An anastomosis is an area where vessels unite to form interconnections that normally allow blood to circulate to a region even if there may be partial blockage in another branch.
 The anastomoses in the heart are very small.
 Therefore, this ability is somewhat restricted in the heart so a coronary artery blockage often results in myocardial infarction causing death of the cells supplied by the particular vessel.

 The right coronary artery proceeds along the coronary sulcus and distributes blood to the right atrium, portions of both ventricles, and the heart conduction system.
 Normally, one or more marginal arteries arise from the right coronary artery inferior to the right atrium.
 The marginal arteries supply blood to the superficial portions of the right ventricle.
 On the posterior surface of the heart, the right coronary artery gives rise to the posterior interventricular artery, also known as the posterior descending artery.
 It runs along the posterior portion of the interventricular sulcus toward the apex of the heart, giving rise to branches that supply the interventricular septum and portions of both ventricles.